-You/your daughter may be ready to drive when there is motivation to drive and when there is responsibility for basic self-care (such as chores, homework and taking medications).
+You/your child may be ready to drive when there is motivation to drive and when there is responsibility for basic self-care (such as chores, homework and taking medications).

 - Cognition, thinking

 - Psychological/behavioral/emotional issues

 Which driving behaviors are common challenges in people with Turner syndrome?

 Most, but not all, drivers with Turner syndrome have trouble with the following:

 - Following lane positions, signs, signals or speed limits